bandframework/bandframework.github.io/README.md

-# Test website for BAND Framework project
+# Main website for BAND Framework project

-This is a development website.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.